Board of Trustees

 Adrian Shelby is a former Chair of Bloomfield College Board of Trustees (2001-2004).
 She is also a past President and past Chair of the Montclair Art Museum, and former Vice Chair of the Community Foundation of New Jersey.
 She has long been active in the community and has served on the Junior League of Montclair-Newark and the Adult School in Montclair as a past President.
 She is a former Director of the Alumnae Association of Smith College and served two terms on the Medal Committee.
 Mrs. Shelby is a member of the Cosmopolitan Club in New York City and has been active on its Art Committee and Drama Committees.
 In 1990, she earned a Master’s degree in French literature from Montclair State University.
 Mrs. Shelby received an honorary Doctor of Laws degree from Bloomfield College in 1998.

 Mrs. Shelby served on the Bloomfield College Board of Trustees from 1981 to 1998.
-From 1992 to 1998, she served as Vice Chair of the Board; from 2000 to 2004, she served as Board Chair.
-Mrs. Shelby serves on the College’s Executive Committee, Compensation Committee and Committee on Development, Public Affairs and Trusteeship.
+From 1992 to 1998, she served as Vice Chair of the Board; from 2000 to 2004, she served as Board Chair; and from 2004 to 2015, she served as Board Secretary.
+Mrs. Shelby serves on the College’s Compensation Committee and Committee on Development, Public Affairs and Trusteeship.

-Hank Uberoi is currently the CEO of EARTHPORT PLC in London, as well as an investor in private and public companies globally.
+Hank Uberoi is currently the CEO of EARTHPORT PLC in London, and Managing Partner of HU Investments LLC as well as an investor in private and public companies globally.
 He is a Director of several companies and organizations in the US, UK and India.
 His primary focus is on companies related to Investments, Cross-Border transactions, Trading, other financial and technology, with a significant emerging markets focus.
 He has previously served on the Board of a NYSE listed company.

 Nancy Van Duyne currently serves with United Airlines as Vice President for Congressional Affairs based in Washington DC.
 Formerly she served as Vice President of Congressional Affairs for Continental Airlines, and Director of Federal Legislation for the trade association that represents the major U.S. airlines.
 Prior to this position, she worked in the Government and Community Affairs department for the Port Authority of New York and New Jersey and in the Washington Office of US Senator Bill Bradley (D/NJ).